 How to Prevent Condensation

-The best and most effective way to reduce condensation is through ventilation.
+The best and most effective way to reduce condensation is through proper ventilation.
 It is necessary to have a constant airflow throughout the van bringing cooler, drier air in and pushing humid air out.
 This is especially true when adding an excess amount of moisture to the air during activities such as cooking or running a heater.

 Cracking open some windows might not sound like a very comfortable idea in the winter; but secondary solutions such as dehumidifiers and moisture absorbers will simply not be successful.
 A van is a very tiny space and humidity needs somewhere to go.